 Transfering 9-Bit serial data frames

-9-Bit frames are usually not supported by the standard PC UART but simulated by the SuperCom software (Windows and Linux).
-Very fast response timing (low latency) by the software is essential to accomplish reliable 9-bit data communication.
-SuperCom does provide a very realiable solution here to be used with high level languages.
+9-bit data frames are usually not supported by the PC UART but are provided by the SuperCom software (Windows and Linux).
+A very fast response time is particularly important here in order to achieve stable data communication.
+SuperCom offers a fast working and reliable solution for use with high level programming languages.

-Many Samples (e.g. C/C++, C#, Delphi) also included in SuperCom serial library that demonstrate this operating mode.
+Many Samples (e.g. for C/C++, C#, Delphi, Pascal, VB net) included in SuperCom serial library that demonstrate this operating mode.

 For example, transmitting a data packet using 9-bit addressing e.g.:

-The DEMO software found online, even when activating RS-485, are working with limited functionality, especially when it comes to response timing.
+NOTE: The DEMO software found online, even when activating RS-485 or 9-bit are working with limited functionality, especially when it comes to response timing and 9-bit which is not included in the DEMO.
 The complete functionality is contained only in the licensed version.

 9-Bit data communication is demonstrated by many example programs (client and server) written with C/C++, C#, Delphi, Pascal, VB net.
 The SuperCom Suite ships with an additional samples pack including special sample programs demonstrating 9-bit background data collection and event-driven 9-bit data capture.
 The event-driven working mode facilitates integration in a so-called Slave application.
 The data acquisition works quite independently of the GUI without blocking other processes.

 The event-driven 9-bit working mode is used in many different types of projects e.g. controlling many embedded devices on a multidrop network.
 The event-driven 9-bit working mode is also very handy if it comes to control gaming machines using special data communication protocols (e.g. SAS Serial Protocol*).

 * Slot Accounting System (SAS) protocol.
 A special serial data communication protocol, that is often used to query gaming machines using EIA 232 serial port connections.

 Free Tech Support